The initial CrimsonCard for new Indiana University employees and students will be provided at no cost to the cardholder.

 Click the Manage Your ID Card button found on the home page of crimsoncard.iu.edu and log in with your username and passphrase.
 You can then click on My Accounts located in the top menu bar.
 From here you will be able to see your balance(s) and transaction history.

-Funds in your CrimsonCash account roll over semester to semester, year to year.
+Funds in your CrimsonCash account roll over from semester to semester, year to year.

-Please note, if your CrimsonCash account enters a dormant status, meaning the funds in the account have not been used for a period of 18 months, a $3 dormant account fee will be assessed to your account balance on the 27th of each month until your balance reaches zero ($0) or thirty (30) months passes.
+Please note, if your CrimsonCash account enters a dormant status, meaning the funds in the account have not been used for a period of 18 months, a $10 dormant account fee will be assessed to your account balance on the 27th of each month until your balance reaches zero ($0) or thirty-six (36) months passes.
 Additional information on the dormant account fee can be found in the Terms and Conditions.

 If you believe there is a discrepancy with your transaction, you should address the discrepancy with the vendor.
 If you are unable to resolve the potential error with the vendor send an email to firstname.lastname@example.org and the CrimsonCard team will work with you and the vendor to resolve the issue.

-To request a refund of your CrimsonCash account, simply complete the Request for Refund form.
-If you are unable to access the online form, send an email to firstname.lastname@example.org from your University email address requesting the closure of your account and the refund of the remaining balance.
+To request a refund of your CrimsonCash account, simply complete the Request for Refund form (IU login required).
+If you are unable to access the online form, send an email to email@example.com from your University email address requesting the closure of your account and the refund of the remaining balance.
 A $15 Closed Account Fee will be deducted from your balance prior to refunding.

 Yes, eligible IU employees have two Payroll Deduct options to choose from.
 An employee can opt-in to one or both programs by logging in to their CrimsonCard account online at crimsoncard.iu.edu and clicking on the 'My Accounts' tab.

 Payroll Advance is available to eligible full-time IU employees only.
-This option allows monthly paid employees to spend up to $150 per cycle using their CrimsonCard and biweekly paid employees up to $75 per cycle.
+This option allows monthly paid employees to spend up to $200 using their CrimsonCard and biweekly paid employees up to $100 per cycle.

 At the end of each cycle (a cycle mimics closely but not exactly the pay period cycle), purchases made are submitted to payroll and deducted from the employee's next paycheck.